-- Invest in programs to address the health care workforce shortage. - Allow more providers to bill for Medicare and Medicaid services in order to expand health care access. - Increase resources for mental health treatment and research. - Support public health infrastructure, including health systems, and provide more flexible funding sources for public health departments. - Fund comprehensive treatment and recovery programs for substance abuse disorders. - Continue to allow the use of telehealth.
+- Invest in programs to address the healthcare workforce shortage. - Allow more providers to bill for Medicare and Medicaid services in order to expand healthcare access. - Increase resources for mental health treatment and research. - Support public health infrastructure, including health systems, and provide more flexible funding sources for public health departments. - Fund comprehensive treatment and recovery programs for substance abuse disorders. - Continue telehealth services.